MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-execute-an-xslt-transformation-from-the-xml-editor.md

 ---
 title: Execute an XSLT transformation
-description: Learn how to use the XML editor to associate an XSLT style sheet with an XML document, perform an XSLT transformation, and view the output. ms.date: 03/05/2019 ms.topic: how-to
+description: Use the XML editor to associate an XSLT style sheet with an XML document, perform an XSLT transformation, and view the output. ms.date: 03/05/2019 ms.topic: how-to
 author: dzsquared